 - Invocation of the OnixS::FIX::ISessionListener::onOutboundSessionMsg or OnixS::FIX::ISessionListener::onOutboundApplicationMsg callback (for OnixS::FIX::Message objects only).

 - Writing necessary data (message content, timestamp, sequence numbers, etc.) to the session storage.
 For the File-Based Session Storage, it is a very expensive operation and it can take tens of microseconds.
 For the Asynchronous File-Based Session Storage, it is far cheaper, because the actual writing is performed in a separate thread.
 And lastly, for the Memory-based Session Storage, it is a very cheap operation, because data is stored in the memory, not in the file system.
+Please note, that if the OnixS::FIX::Session::logBeforeSending option is false, then the logging is performed after sending, please see the corresponding article of the Low Latency Best Practices pagefor details.

 - Invocation of the OnixS::FIX::ISessionListener::onMessageSending callback.